X

 View details

-Whatever route you decide to go with -- soundbars or AV systems -- there should be something here that will improve your home entertainment experience.
-These are the best home theater systems available right now.
+At CNET, we test all kinds of home theater equipment based on our decades of experience testing and reviewing soundbars, speakers and AV receivers.
+We endeavor to find the best home theater systems by conducting performance testing under controlled conditions in the CNET Labs.
+Whatever route you decide to go with -- soundbars or discrete surround sound -- there should be something here that will improve your home entertainment experience.
 We'll update this list periodically as we review new products.

 Best budget soundbar